tezos-israel/tezos.co.il/data/pages/blog/what-are-digital-assets-and-why-they-are-important-what-are-digital-assets-and-why-they-are-important.md

 ---
 templateKey: blog-post
 title: What Are Digital Assets and Why They Are Important  What Are Digital Assets and Why They Are Important !
-author: Ameed
+author: ameed.jadallah@gmail.com
 date: 2021-05-08T22:58:25.874Z
 description: Life as we know it has undergone a technological transformation from physical formats to more efficient digital formats.
 Photographs that used to take hours to develop only take seconds to send across the world today.
-featuredpost: true
+featuredPost: true
-featuredimage: /assets/workstation-405768_1280.jpeg
+featuredImage: /assets/workstation-405768_1280.jpeg
 tags:
   - devs
 ---